vbotka/ansible-collection-freebsd/docs/source/examples/360/example.rst

 Use case
 ^^^^^^^^

-Configure network using the role `vbotka.freebsd.network`_
+Configure NICs using the role `vbotka.freebsd.network`_

 Tree
 ^^^^